 What Exactly Is a Large Green Pepper?

-Contrary to its name, the large green pepper isn’t always about size.
-It refers more to the type of bell pepper harvested before it fully ripens.
-Unlike red, yellow, or orange peppers that have matured longer on the vine, green peppers are picked early — giving them a crisper texture and slightly more bitter edge.
+Large green peppers are bell peppers harvested before full ripeness.
+Unlike red, yellow, or orange bell peppers that mature longer on the vine, green peppers are picked early, giving them a crisper texture and slightly more bitter edge.
+They're actually unripe versions of red, yellow, or orange bell peppers.

 Type | Color | Flavor | Texture |